Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ### Calculating the money we'll receive from Steam

 Of course, not all money from the players will end on our bank account.
-In this section we estimate how much money we'll actually see.
+In this section, we estimate how much money we'll actually see.

 `[38] Raw Gross Revenue` — The total revenue from the sale of the base game and all DLCs per month.

 `[39] Expected Discounts Loss` — The expected "losses" from discounts on Steam.

 /// note | How we account for discounts
-There may be two approaches to calculating effects of discounts.
+There may be two approaches to calculating the effects of discounts.

 1. We consider purchases on discounts as a separate type of purchase, like DLCs.
-In theory, especially if you have access to statistics, this will give more accurate results.
+In theory, this will give more accurate results, especially if you have access to statistics.
 The downside here will be a significant increase in the size of the table.
 2. We turn to expert opinion, which says that we will "lose" `X%` of potential revenue because of discounts.
 Since we have no access to secret statistics, but we have school experts, this is our way.

 I write "lose" in quotes because it is not an actual loss.
-It is more an aquisition of new players who would not buy the game at full price.
-But we will use the term "lose" because it is more suitable for the calculation logic.
+It is more of an acquisition of new players who would only buy the game at a partial price.
+However, we will use the term "lose" because it is more suitable for calculation logic.

 So, as I understand, in the long run on discounts the game can "lose" up to `50%` of the potential revenue.
 But we will not have such large discounts right away.
 Therefore, I estimated the growth of losses on discounts from `20%` to `50%` with a half-year step.
 ///